1. Objectives

 5.12.
 University employees must create and keep accurate records relevant to child safety and wellbeing, including recording incidents, responses and decisions affecting children.
 Records must be created and maintained in accordance with the Records Management Policy (MPF1106).

 5.13.
-The Safer Community Program, in consultation with the Child Safety Officer, may seek advice from appropriate Aboriginal and Torres Strait Islander agencies in relation to child safety matters involving Aboriginal and Torres Strait Islander children.
+The Safer Community Program, in consultation with the Child Safety Officer, may seek advice from appropriate Aboriginal and/or Torres Strait Islander agencies in relation to child safety matters involving Aboriginal and/or Torres Strait Islander children.

 Working with Children Checks